DevExpress-Examples/reporting-web-forms-custom-control-designer-toolbox/Readme.md

-# ASPxReportDesigner - How to register a custom control in the Designer's toolbox
+# How to register a custom control in the Web End User Designer toolbox

-This example demonstrates how to create a custom report control that is the **XRLabel** descendant and add it to the End User Report Designer toolbox.
+This example demonstrates how to create a custom report control inherited from [XRLabel](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRLabel) and add it to the End User Report Designer toolbox.

 ![](/images/custom-label-in-designer.png)